qbwc/qbxml/README.md

 ## Caveats

-Correct case conversion depends on the following ActiveSupport inflection setting.
+Correct case conversion depends on the following ActiveSupport inflection settings.
 Correct behaviour cannot be guaranteed if any of the following inflections are modified.

 ```ruby